The Challenges of Custom Cryptocurrency Wallet Development

 However, these benefits bring added risks to the software.
 With cryptocurrencies like Bitcoin and Ethereum becoming increasingly popular, securing crypto wallets and their private keys is an even bigger priority.
 As the designer of a cryptocurrency wallet, you’ll have to face risks that don’t exist with credit cards in order to create a great wallet.

-Comparing crypto wallets to credit cards
+What is the difference between crypto wallets to credit cards?

 The main problems crypto wallets present that credit cards don’t are:

 - Credit cards can easily be cancelled, but private keys can’t.
 This means there is no way to maintain an account without being exposed to potential future losses.
 It also ensures that any time the private key is lost, the wallet is fully compromised.